cleancoindev/steroids/README.md

 ```
     initialize(address _tokenManager, address _vault, address _depositToken, _uint256 _minLockTime _uint256 maxLocks) fails
-      ✓ Should revert when passed non-contract address as token manager (50ms)
+      ✓ Should revert when passed non-contract address as token manager (58ms)
       ✓ Should revert when passed non-contract address as vault
       ✓ Should revert when passed non-contract address as deposit token
     initialize(address _tokenManager, address _vault, address address _depositToken, _uint256 _minLockTime, _uint256 maxLocks)
-      ✓ Should set correct variables (50ms)
+      ✓ Should set correct variables
-      ✓ Should set able to set maxLocks and minLockTime and vault (189ms)
+      ✓ Should set able to set maxLocks and minLockTime and vault (195ms)
       ✓ Should not be able to set maxLocks because of no permission (44ms)
-      ✓ Should not be able to set minLockTime because of no permission (44ms)
+      ✓ Should not be able to set minLockTime because of no permission (60ms)
-      ✓ Should not be able to set a new Vault because of no permission (43ms)
+      ✓ Should not be able to set a new Vault because of no permission (49ms)
+      ✓ Should not be able to adjust a balance because of no permission (44ms)
       stake(uint256 _amount, uint256 _lockTime, address _receiver) & unstake(uint256 _amount)
         ✓ Should not be able to stake without token approve
-        ✓ Should not be able to perform more stake than allowed (maxLocks) (1334ms)
+        ✓ Should not be able to perform more stake than allowed (maxLocks) (1452ms)
-        ✓ Should not be able to set maxLocks because of of value too high (61ms)
+        ✓ Should not be able to set maxLocks because of of value too high (103ms)
         ✓ Should not be able to stake more than you have approved
         ✓ Should not be able to stake with a lock time less than the minimun one
-        ✓ Should get organization tokens in exchange for uniV2 and viceversa (211ms)
+        ✓ Should get organization tokens in exchange for uniV2 and viceversa (213ms)
-        ✓ Should not be able to unstake more than you have (111ms)
+        ✓ Should not be able to unstake more than you have (100ms)
-        ✓ Should not be able to unstake because it needs to wait the correct time (81ms)
+        ✓ Should not be able to unstake because it needs to wait the correct time (84ms)
-        ✓ Should not be able to unstake because it needs to wait the correct time (159ms)
+        ✓ Should not be able to unstake because it needs to wait the correct time (148ms)
-        ✓ Should be able to unstake with many unstaking txs and adjusting balance (459ms)
+        ✓ Should be able to unstake with many unstaking txs and adjusting balance (425ms)
-        ✓ Should be able to unstake with different lock times (421ms)
+        ✓ Should be able to unstake with different lock times (446ms)
-        ✓ Should be able to stake for a non sender address and unstake without adjusting (145ms)
+        ✓ Should be able to stake for a non sender address and unstake without adjusting (190ms)
-        ✓ Should not be able to stake for a non sender address and unstake to msg.sender (94ms)
+        ✓ Should not be able to stake for a non sender address and unstake to msg.sender (99ms)
-        ✓ Should be able to insert in an empty slot (5675ms)
+        ✓ Should be able to insert in an empty slot (6615ms)
-        ✓ Should be able to stake MAX_LOCKS times, unstake until staked locks array is empty and staking other MAX_LOCKS times (4991ms)
+        ✓ Should be able to stake MAX_LOCKS times, unstake until staked locks array is empty and staking other MAX_LOCKS times (5357ms)
-        ✓ Should be able to stake MAX_LOCKS times and unstake in two times (1552ms)
+        ✓ Should be able to stake MAX_LOCKS times and unstake in two times (1592ms)
-        ✓ Should be able to unwrap after changing CHANGE_MAX_LOCKS_ROLE until MAX_LOCKS + 1 (1592ms)
+        ✓ Should be able to unwrap after changing CHANGE_MAX_LOCKS_ROLE until MAX_LOCKS + 1 (1309ms)
       adjustBalanceOf(address _owner)
-        ✓ Should adjust the balance when liquidity increases (147ms)
+        ✓ Should adjust the balance when liquidity increases (156ms)
-        ✓ Should adjust the balance when liquidity decreases (159ms)
+        ✓ Should adjust the balance when liquidity decreases (153ms)

-  27 passing (36s)
+  28 passing (41s)
 ```

 &nbsp;